prev - next - home - no frames - frames

 Join the army, see the world, meet interesting, exciting people, and kill them.

+Diplomacy is the art of telling plain truths without giving offense.
 When you have to kill a man it costs nothing to be polite.

 Revolutionary movements attract the best and worst elements in a given society.

 If any demonstrator ever lays down in front of my car, it'll be the last car he'll ever lay down in front of.

 The Italians . . . you can't find one who is honest.

 I never dared be radical when young

 For fear it would make me conservative when old.